Leonard Nimoy: Star Trek

-Nimoy was best known for his portrayal of Spock, the half-human, half-Vulcan character he played on Star Trek from the first TV episode in 1966, to the film Star Trek Into Darkness in 2013.
-Biographer Dennis Fischer says it was Nimoy's "most important role", and Nimoy was later credited by others for bringing "dignity and intelligence to one of the most revered characters in science fiction".

-The character became iconic, considered one of the most popular alien characters ever featured on television.
-Viewers admired Spock's "coolness, his intelligence", and his ability to take on any task successfully, adds Fischer.
-As a result, Nimoy's character "took the public by storm", nearly eclipsing the star of the series, William Shatner's Captain Kirk.
+Nimoy was best known for his portrayal of Spock, the half-human, half-Vulcan character he played on Star Trek from the first TV episode in 1966 to the film Star Trek Into Darkness in 2013.
+According to biographer Dennis Fischer, Spock was Nimoy's "most important role".
+Spock became an icon and one of the most popular alien characters ever featured on television.
+Viewers admired his composure and intellect and his ability to take on any task successfully.
+As a result, Nimoy's character "took the public by storm", nearly eclipsing the star of the series, William Shatner's Captain Kirk, adds Fischer.
+Nimoy was later credited for bringing "dignity and intelligence to one of the most revered characters in science fiction".

-Nimoy and Shatner, who portrayed his commanding officer, became close friends during the years the series was on television, and were "like brothers", said Shatner.
+Nimoy and Shatner, who portrayed his commanding officer, became close friends during the series' television run, and were "like brothers", according to Shatner.
 Star Trek was broadcast from 1966 to 1969.
-For his role as Spock, Nimoy was nominated three times Emmy Award for Outstanding Supporting Actor in a Drama Series, and has long remained the only Star Trek actor nominated for an Emmy.
+For his role as Spock, Nimoy was nominated three times for an Emmy Award for Outstanding Supporting Actor in a Drama Series, and has long remained the only Star Trek actor nominated for an Emmy.

 Among Spock's recognized and unique symbols Nimoy incorporated into the series is the Vulcan salute, which became identified with him in pop culture.
 Nimoy created the sign from his childhood memories of the way kohanim (Jewish priests) hold their hands when giving the Priestly Blessing.
 The accompanying spoken blessing is "Live long and prosper".

 Nimoy conceived the "Vulcan nerve pinch", which he suggested as a replacement for the scripted knock out method of using the butt of his phaser.
 He wanted a more sophisticated way of rendering a person unconscious.
 Nimoy explained to the director that Spock had, per the story, attended the Vulcan Institute of Technology and had studied human anatomy.
-Spock has the ability to project a unique form of energy through his fingertips.
+Spock possessed the ability to project a unique form of energy through his fingertips.
 Nimoy explained the idea of putting his hand on his neck and shoulder to Shatner, and they rehearsed it.
 Nimoy credits Shatner's acting during the "pinch" that sold the idea and made it work on screen.

-He reprised Spock in Star Trek: The Animated Series and two episodes of Star Trek: The Next Generation.
+Nimoy reprised Spock in Star Trek: The Animated Series and two episodes of Star Trek: The Next Generation.
 When the new series Star Trek: Phase II was planned in the late 1970s, Nimoy was to be in only two of eleven episodes, but when the series was elevated to a feature film, he agreed to reprise his role.
-The first six Star Trek movies feature the original cast including Nimoy, who also directed two of the films.
+The first six Star Trek movies feature the original cast including Nimoy, who also directed two of the films, Star Trek III: The Search for Spock and Star Trek IV: The Voyage Home.
 He played the elder Spock in the 2009 Star Trek reboot film and briefly in the 2013 sequel, Star Trek Into Darkness, both directed by J. J. Abrams.